Aliases for UBE2G2 Gene

 GeneCards Summary for UBE2G2 Gene

 UBE2G2 (Ubiquitin Conjugating Enzyme E2 G2) is a Protein Coding gene.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Protein ubiquitination.
+Diseases associated with UBE2G2 include Machado-Joseph Disease and N Syndrome.
+Among its related pathways are Metabolism of proteins and Parkinsons Disease Pathway.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is UBE2G1.

 UniProtKB/Swiss-Prot Summary for UBE2G2 Gene